Popularity Feedback Constrains Innovation in Cultural Markets

-Selection policy mixtures inferred from individual choices can be used to simulate the evolution of phylogenetic trees; this predicts slower phylogenetic diversity increases under social feedback, consistent with the data.
-To further assess the robustness of our selection model, we analyzed the responses of participants in the original experiment, who had been asked to self-report their selection strategy, and matched these responses to the mixture of policies inferred from their behavior.
+Selection policy mixtures inferred from individual choices can be used to simulate the evolution of phylogenetic trees; this predicts lower phylogenetic under social feedback, consistent with the data.
+To further assess the robustness of our model, we analyzed the responses of participants in the original experiment, who were asked to self-report their selection strategy, and matched these responses to the mixture of policies inferred from their behavior.
 Using BERTopic \citep{grootendorst2022bertopic}, the self-reports were clustered into 7 topics, each of which was then labeled with GPT-5.2.
 Table \ref{tab:topic_summary} shows that Topic 2, which emerges in condition PI and is dominated by reports referring to items' popularity, is strongly associated with cumulative advantage.
-In addition, Topic 3 (``No Deliberate Strategy'') is associated with higher randomness.

 Finally, like \citet{Salganik2006,Epstein2021}, we compared the inequality in the success of cultural items under the conditions with and without social feedback, in terms of the Gini coefficient \citep{bendel1989comparison}.
 We find $G(PI)=0.69$ and $G(NPI)=0.61$; in other words, in line with previous works, social feedback increases success inequalities ($\Delta=0.08, p < 0.001$).